the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 You may then test some ideas to address your particular need, which is a process called **prototyping**.
 After many iterations and testing, you will be able to select a prototype for further development.
 The design that solves your need but is not yet complete nor stable is called a **demonstrator**.
-When the design and documentation is polished and can be taken up by hardware producers, the hardware is usually labeled as a **market-ready product**.
+When the design and documentation are polished and are ready to be used by hardware producers, the hardware is usually labeled as a **market-ready product**.

-While many people start generating **documentation** and share their design online at the demonstrator stage, open science enthusiasts advise to be open from the beginning of the phase of the description of the needs.
+While many people start generating **documentation** and share their design online at the demonstrator stage, open science enthusiasts advise being open from the beginning of the description of needs phase.

-There are different degree in how open an OSH project can be {cite:ps}`Bonvoisin2018`, but every step in the right direction is welcome and an opportunity for better research and new career path.
+There are different degrees for how open an OSH project can be {cite:ps}`Bonvoisin2018`, but every step in this direction is welcome and an opportunity to contribute to better research and open new career paths.
 Designs that are well-documented and offer a solution to a concrete problem can be easily **reused** by others.
 They may **replicate** your design exactly to test it, or **reproduce** it to adapt it to their particular need.
 It is worth thinking about your future self as one of the project collaborators when balancing the resources used in opening and documenting an OSH project, and the resources used to develop the hardware further.